-Here’s another comparison of Tiffany & Company against another of my recommended jeweler, Enchanted Diamonds.
+Here’s another comparison of Tiffany & Company against another of my recommended jeweler, James Allen.
 This time round, let’s use the 0.70 H color, VS1 clarity round diamond quoted to us by Tiffany for $7,800.00 as a comparison.

-The total price you would have to pay for the ring at Enchanted Diamonds is only $3,010 + $1,100 = $4,110
+The total price you would have to pay for the ring at James Allen is only $3,220 + $830 = $4,050

 In retrospect, that’s roughly half the price for a Tiffany diamond ring.
 If you are wondering why diamond rings from other jewelers are so much cheaper and better in quality, that’s because you are paying Tiffany for their brand name!

-The return policies are only applicable if you made a purchase in the U.S. Any items (except for fragrance) can be return within 30 days for a credit or exchange with a valid sales receipt.
+The return policies are only applicable if you made a purchase in the U.S. Any items (except for fragrance) can be returned within 30 days for a credit or exchange with a valid sales receipt.